blue-yonder/tsfresh/docs/text/rolling.rst

 .. math::
     \hat x^k = [x_k, x_{k-1}, x_{k-2}, ..., x_1]

-To see what this does in real-world applications, we look into the following example data frame (we show only one possible data format, but rolling works on all 3 data formats :ref:`data-formats-label`):
+To see what this does in real-world applications, we look into the following example flat DataFrame in tsfresh format

 +----+------+----+----+
 | id | time | x  | y  |